 Carrier came up with the air conditioning system that modern systems are based on.
 It worked to control the room’s humidity and temperature while removing contaminants in the air with filtration, ventilation, and circulation.
 His patent for this upgraded system was granted in 1906.
 He gained a second patent for an automatic control system a year later and this led to the creation of the Carrier Air Conditioner Company.

 That’s the start of what we know today as air conditioners, but more advancements were made by Carrier.
 One was the centrifugal chiller to reduce the number of moving parts.
 This was a major breakthrough as it reduced the cost of electricity needed to run an industrial air conditioner.
 As the cost came down, the demand for air conditioning units around the country increased.

 General Motors Creates CFCs

 Another advancement in air conditioners came about in 1928 when three engineers at General Motors created CFC refrigerators that were not flammable.
-This was the first non-flammable refrigerant, and while they were created for Frigidaire, they proved useful in air conditioners, too.
+This was the first non-flammable Same Day Service, and while they were created for Frigidaire, they proved useful in air conditioners, too.